 While we know that drug pricing overall is very complex -- and that Pharmacy Benefit Managers (PBMs) and Payors also play a role -- the drug manufacturers are key, and they need to step up more than they have to influence change that does right by patients.

 A handful of media outlets were on the scene, and several covered the event ahead of time as well as following the protest.
 Particularly noteworthy was that both of the largest and most widely-read newspapers in that area, the Indy Star and Indianapolis Business Journal, both published front-page articles.
-In fact, the Star story (which featured a quote from Yours Truly at bottom) ended up in USA Today and other newspapers nationally thanks to parent company Gannet's ownership.
+In fact, the Star story featured a quote from Yours Truly and ended up in USA Today and other newspapers nationally thanks to parent company Gannet's ownership.
+Woot!

 And of course, that's what a protest like this was all about.